ttungl/SDC-term2-Model-Predictive-Control/README.md

 #### Project description:
 * Choose the state, input(s), dynamics, constraints and implement Model Predictive Control algorithm.
 The outputs of the algorithm are the steering angle and throttle acceleration which are applied to control the vehicle.
 The vehicle is able to drive successfully around the track.

-	The implementation has been following to the [rubric](https://review.udacity.com/#!/rubrics/896/view).
+* The implementation has been followed to the [rubric](https://review.udacity.com/#!/rubrics/896/view).

 ---

 #### Model Predictive Control Algorithm